jianliao/spectrum-document-synthetic-data-generation/README.md

 # Spectrum Design Documentation Synthetic Dataset Generator

 This repository leverages a local Large Language Model (LLM) to generate synthetic datasets for fine-tuning other LLMs.
 It extracts data from a vector store database, generates question-answer pairs based on provided prompts, and publishes the resulting dataset.
-You can find the published dataset 🤗[JianLiao/spectrum-design-docs](https://huggingface.co/datasets/spectrum_design_synthetic).
+You can find the published dataset at 🤗[JianLiao/spectrum-design-docs](https://huggingface.co/datasets/JianLiao/spectrum-design-docs).

 ## Project Structure

 ```
+├── example.env            # Example environment variables
 ├── publish_dataset.py     # Script to publish the dataset to Hugging Face Hub
 ├── requirements.txt       # List of dependencies
+├── README.md              # Project overview and instructions
 └── sds_dataset.py         # Main script to generate synthetic Q&A dataset
 ```

 ## Setup Instructions